 GTX-102 is an antisense oligonucleotide, or ASO, administered by intrathecal injection (IT) that inhibits expression of the paternal UBE3A antisense.
 GTX-102 is being developed for the treatment of Angelman syndrome, a debilitating and rare neurogenetic disorder caused by loss-of-function of the maternally inherited allele of the UBE3A gene.
 There are an estimated 60,000 patients in the developed world affected by Angelman syndrome.
-GTX-102 has received Fast Track Designation, Orphan Drug Designation and Rare Pediatric Disease Designation from the FDA and has been accepted into the EMA's Priority Medicines program, or PRIME, program.
+GTX-102 has received Fast Track Designation, Orphan Drug Designation and Rare Pediatric Disease Designation from the FDA and has been accepted into the EMA's PRIME program.